top of page

 WELCOME!

 My research interests lie at the intersection of international political economy, international organizations, and domestic politics.
-My book manuscript titled, Creditors and Crowds: How Public Support Moves Markets and IMF Lending, examines the dynamics among the International Monetary Fund (IMF), the mass public in a borrower country, and international investors.
-It demonstrates how public opinion shapes a government's interactions with key global financial actors.
-The book is under contract with Cambridge University Press.
+My book, Creditors and Crowds: How Public Support Moves Markets and IMF Lending, (forthcoming, Cambridge University Press) examines the dynamics among the International Monetary Fund (IMF), the mass public in a borrower country, and international investors.
+It demonstrates how public opinion -- an often overlooked factor in global finance -- shapes a government's interactions with key global financial actors, thereby influencing global financial outcomes.